KGConf/open-kg-curriculum/curriculum/modules/RDF/RDF.md

 #### Serializations

 It's important to note that RDF is *not* a file format.
-A variety of text formats, known as [serializations](https://github.com/KGConf/open-kg-curriculum/blob/master/curriculum/modules/RDF_Serializations/RDF_Serializations.md), are available, each differing in the way triples are structured in documents.
+A variety of formats, known as [serializations](https://github.com/KGConf/open-kg-curriculum/blob/master/curriculum/modules/RDF_Serializations/RDF_Serializations.md), are available, each differing in the way triples are structured in text files.
 For example, the above examples are written as [n-triples](https://www.w3.org/TR/n-triples/), which arguably is the simplest and most straightforward RDF serialization format.

 Users choose serializations based on their needs and compatibility with other systems.
 One of the most compact and therefore popular formats is called **Turtle**.
 Here is the above example expressed in Turtle form: